TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/AddingDocumentation/Index.rst

 .. important::

    If you switch branches, you should rebuild everything.
-You can either remove the folder :file:`Documentation-GENERATED-temp/Cache` and all its contents or run `dockrun_t3rd makehtml-no-cache` which has the same effect.
+You can simply remove the folder :file:`Documentation-GENERATED-temp/Cache` and all its contents.

 .. _documentation-main: